Types of Student Loans

 PLUS loans are available for both parents and graduate students.
 Parent PLUS loans are for parents of dependent undergraduate students, and Grad PLUS loans are for graduate students themselves.

 As with other education loans, PLUS loans are funded directly by the federal government.
-But unlike traditional student loans, they have no maximum amounts and can be used to cover any education costs not covered by other financial aid.
-They have a fixed interest rate of 7.9 percent.
+Unlike traditional student loans, they have no maximum amounts and can be used to cover education costs not covered by other financial aid.

 Private Education Loans

-Private education loans, also called alternative education loans, are an option for students and parents when other sources of financial aid do not fully cover the cost of school.
+Private education loans, also called alternative education loans, are an option for students and parents who still can’t meet financial obligations for attending college, even with money available through federal loans.

 Health Professions Student Loans

-Specialized student loans exist for students studying specific areas of medicine such as nursing, sports medicine or veterinary medicine.
+Specialized student loans exist for students studying specific areas of medicine such as nursing, dentistry, optometry, sports medicine, or veterinary medicine.
 Each loan has its own requirements about accepted areas of study and financial need.